 There are many options for different foods to make.
 We chose the simplest, the parfait ice cream sundae as we have a small kid.
 It took us around an hour to make our own perfect keychain sized parfait.
 Next time, we’re choosing something more complicated, like the ramen.

 It was an awesome experience!
 One of the top cool things about Japan to experience.

 Thais Saito blogs at World Trip Diaries.

 If you think of Japan, then those cool sleeping pods made famous by Japanese businessmen must spring to mind.
+This is another one of those unique things in Japan.
 If you’re looking for the ultimate Japanese sleeping experience, then you have to try a capsule hotel, even just for one night.
 It might not be luxury 5-star accommodation, but it’s certainly a memorable night’s sleep (and don’t panic…it’s not quite as claustrophobic as it looks!)

 In Kyoto, I stayed at Nine Hours capsule hotel.
 As with everything in Japan, they have a highly efficient system for checking in, complete with a corresponding locker and pod number plus some sexy slippers.
 Each pod had a blind that you could pull down for privacy.